kaltura/playkit-js-google-tag-manager/docs/guide.md

 ### Using Data Layer Variables

-Our Player Custom Events payload are available as [Data Layer Variable](https://support.google.com/tagmanager/answer/6164391?hl=en)
+Our Player Custom Events payload are available as [Data Layer Variable](https://support.google.com/tagmanager/answer/6164391?hl=en), in order to use them, you would just need to set **Data Layer Variable** one time! with dynamic key as explained bellow.

 The Data Layer Variable **key** would always be at the pattern of Custom Event Name concatenated with the string `-payload`